CashScript/cashscript/website/docs/sdk/instantiation.md

 Before interacting with a smart contract on the BCH network, the CashScript SDK needs to instantiate a `Contract` object.
 This is done by providing the contract's information and constructor arguments.
 After this instantiation, the CashScript SDK can interact with the BCH contract.

-:::note
+:::info
+CashScript offers a TypeScript SDK, which can also be used easily in vanilla JavaScript codebases.
-CashScript only offers a JavaScript SDK, but CashScript contracts can be integrated into other languages as well.
-Because there are no ready-to-use SDKs available for them, this is considered advanced usage.
+Because of the separation of the compiler and the SDK, CashScript contracts can be integrated into other languages in the future.
 :::

 ## Contract class